openmultiplayer/web/docs/scripting/callbacks/OnIncomingConnection.md

 }
 ```

+## Related Callbacks

+The following callbacks might be useful, as they're related to this callback in one way or another.

+- [OnPlayerConnect](OnPlayerConnect): This callback is called when a player connects to the server.
+- [OnPlayerDisconnect](OnPlayerDisconnect): This callback is called when a player disconnects from the server.
+- [OnPlayerFinishedDownloading](OnPlayerFinishedDownloading): This callback is called when a player finishes downloading custom models.

 ## Related Functions

+The following functions might be useful, as they're related to this callback in one way or another.

 - [BlockIpAddress](../functions/BlockIpAddress): Block an IP address from connecting to the server for a set amount of time.
 - [UnBlockIpAddress](../functions/UnBlockIpAddress): Unblock an IP that was previously blocked.